Eight Forest Lane

 Whether you’re looking for a healthy grab and go style breakfast or wanting to have a delicious afternoon snack that is going to be energising rather than leave you feeling sluggish, then this matcha chia pudding is for you.

-If you love matcha lattes and that delicious green tea flavour then you are going to love this recipe.
+If you love an iced strawberry matcha latte and that delicious green tea flavour then you are going to love this recipe.
 It’s not an overpowering taste, but one that is complemented by the creamy texture and the toppings of yoghurt and banana.

 The combination of both matcha and chia seeds in this breakfast will give you a great boost of antioxidants, fibre, and is a good source of plant-based protein.
 Plus green tea is known to be beneficial for speeding up your metabolism and lowering bad cholesterol.